Carpe diem! – Seize the day!

 9) Take a Cooking class

 I will say it again and again, you will learn so much about a culture from a cooking class.
-If you don’t have time for a culinary vacation in France, you can always enjoy 1/2 days classes.
+If you don’t have time for Culinary tours & cooking workshops when you travel you can always enjoy 1/2 day’s classes.
 Personally, I try to sign up for a cooking class almost everywhere I go or try to cook with a local when it’s possible.
-In Seville Eric and I each took cooking classes.
+In Seville Eric and I, each took cooking classes.
 I went off to Mimo in the stunning Alfonso XVIII and Eric headed to the Triana market to the Taller Andaluz de Cocina.
 Now I’m ready to try my hand at making the Espinaca con Garbonzo!

 10) Take a chance